Is Energy Week 2020 completely virtual this year?

 In addition, Duke students can take part in SPARK Career Event and Duke alumni, students, faculty, staff, and special guests can attend Power Hour.

 The Energy in Emerging Markets Case Competition is open to graduate students across the world, but applications have closed for the 2020 competition.

 How do I register?

 Click Here!
 You can also sign up for the Duke University Energy Initiative email list for updates on this and other online events, news, and opportunities at Duke.

 How do I get involved?

-We are always looking for Duke University student volunteers to help participate during Energy Week or get involved on the Energy Week team.
-The Energy Week Leadership team is looking for General Volunteers and individuals to join the Energy Week Marketing Team.
-Click here for the General Volunteer application, and click here for the Marketing Team application.
+We are always looking for Duke University student volunteers to help participate during Energy Week or get involved on the Energy Week team!
+The Energy Week Leadership team is looking for general volunteers and individuals to join the Energy Week marketing team.
 If you are interested in getting involved, and have questions about either role, please contact us at firstname.lastname@example.org.

 How do I become a sponsor?